BEST-Zagreb/CDB-Mark-I-v2/README.md

 - **`add-auth-tables.js`** - Create Better Auth tables in Turso
 - **`verify-tables.js`** - Verify all tables exist in Turso

-### Option 1. - Copying an already existing db (migrating old CDB data to new CDB)
+### Option 1: Migrate Existing Database

+To migrate data from an existing CDB instance, follow these steps:

-If your database is on a remote server, copy it to your local machine:
+First, if your database is on a remote server, copy it to your local machine:

 ```bash
 # Copy database from server to local Desktop